We write it. You read it. Everybody wins.

-How That More Expensive FIA 8860 Helmet Can Save You Money!
+That Expensive FIA 8860 Helmet Can Save You Money!

-We look at how the FIA 8860-2018 and Snell SA2020 standards are applied in the real racing world, and how it affects cost of ownership.
+FIA 8860-2018 standards applied in the real world can lower cost of ownership.

-How That More Expensive FIA 8860 Helmet Can Save You Money!
+That Expensive FIA 8860 Helmet Can Save You Money!

 Yes, you read that right.
 A higher-priced FIA rated helmet like the one on the right (below) can actually end up saving you money while also being built to a more stringent safety standard when compared to a similar Snell SA2020-rated helmet like the one on the left.
 "But, Competition Motorsport!" you say.
 "However can this be?"
 Let us explain.